 Instead of radiation, MRI uses magnetic fields and radio frequency to momentarily move the molecules in your body out of their normal alignment or their normal spinning pattern without you even physically feeling it.
 As the molecules return to their natural positions, the MRI machine records that activity and uses the information to create detailed images of the organs, tissues and other structures inside your body.
 The radiologist then analyzes the images either layer by layer or as 3D structures.

 The typical (closed) MRI machine looks like a narrow tube that has both ends open.
-An open field MRI does not have a narrow tube and does not enclose the patient.
-Although a closed MRI is generally able to produce higher magnetic field strength, this alone does not determine the quality of the images being obtained.
-In some cases, an open MRI may be more appropriate, for example for patients who experience claustrophobia or whose bodies do not comfortably fit into the narrow tube.
-UDMI offers both closed (3T) MRI as well as a high field (1.0T) open MRI.
+Our MAGNETOM Free.Max MRI machine has the largest bore on the market today, providing our patients a wide-open alternative to the closed machines.
+For patients who experience claustrophobia or whose bodies do not comfortably fit into a narrower tube the MAGNETOM Free.Max is a phenomenal solution.
+Not only can the MAGNETOM Free.Max accommodate patients in excess of 500lbs, its technology harnesses the power of AI to deliver impressive imaging.
+UDMI offers both closed (3T) MRI as well as a the MAGENETOM Free.Max Wide-Open MRI.
 The radiologist along with you and the MRI technologist will make the determination which machine is more appropriate for your exam.
 Learn more about the 3T Magnetic Resonance Imaging (MRI) machine and its capabilities.

 During the Exam